ezzatabonazel/Deploy-app-at-GKE-with-terraform-GCP/README.md

 - **GCP**: to define GKE cluster to deploy python application on it.
 - **Terraform**: provision GCP resources.

-# Steps to implement:
+# Steps to implement

-## Build docker image and pull redis image
+## Build docker image and pull redis image:

 ```bash
 $ docker build -t python-app .